postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 Each workspace has its own monitor dashboard, which you can navigate to by visiting your [web dashboard](https://go.postman.co/), selecting a workspace > **Monitors**.

-This dashboard provides a high-level overview of the monitors you have available in your workspace: their status, success rate, and average response time.
+This dashboard provides a high-level overview of the monitors you have available in your workspace, including status, success rate, and average response time.

 [![monitoring dashboard](https://assets.postman.com/postman-docs/monitor-dashboard1.jpg)](https://assets.postman.com/postman-docs/monitor-dashboard.jpg)

 Hovering over a monitor in the list allows you to run it outside of its predetermined schedule.
-It also allows you via the **...** to pause, resume, edit, and delete monitors.
+To pause, resume, edit, and delete monitors, select the **...** icon.

 ## Next steps

-Learn how to [set up a monitor](/docs/postman/monitors/setting-up-monitor/) and check out our page on [monitoring APIs and websites](/docs/postman/monitors/monitoring-apis-websites/) to get started.
+Learn how to [set up a monitor](/docs/postman/monitors/setting-up-monitor/) and check out [monitoring APIs and websites](/docs/postman/monitors/monitoring-apis-websites/) to get started.